-In Packet mode the NRZ data to (from) the (de)modulator is not directly accessed by the uC but stored in the FIFO and accessed via the SPI interface.
+In Packet mode the NRZ data from the demodulator is not directly accessed by the uC but stored in the FIFO and accessed via the SPI interface.

-In addition, the SX1231H packet handler performs several packet oriented tasks such as Preamble and Sync word generation, CRC calculation/check, whitening/dewhitening of data, Manchester encoding/decoding, address filtering, AES encryption/decryption, etc. This simplifies software and reduces uC overhead by performing these repetitive tasks within the RF chip itself.
+In addition, the SX1239 packet handler performs several packet oriented tasks such as Preamble and Sync word check, CRC check, dewhitening of data, Manchester decoding, address filtering, AES decryption, etc. This simplifies software and reduces uC overhead by performing these repetitive tasks within the RF chip itself.

-Another important feature is ability to fill and empty the FIFO in Sleep/Stdby mode, ensuring optimum power consumption and adding more flexibility for the software.
+Another important feature is ability to empty the FIFO in Sleep/Stdby mode, ensuring optimum power consumption and adding more flexibility for the software.